danigosa/django-simple-seo/README.rst

  * Pure Django Models and Django Fields implementation, no metaclasses in action
  * Don't reinvent the wheel: as long as they are django models you can use the goodies out there
  * i18n with django-vinaigrette, django-linguo, django-modeltranslation, etc.
- * Cache can be activated internally to cache raw HTML, but can also be used with johnny-cache, django-cache-machine, etc.
+ * Cache can be activated internally to cache raw HTML, but can also be used with johnny-cache, django-cache-machine, etc. for model level caching
- * Single database query onto a single database table (if you have one model, no several backends)
+ * Single database query onto a single database table (if you have one model, no several seo backends)
  * Support for 'populate_from' attribute (copy values on saving in similar tags)
- * Support for UrlFields and ImageFields in admin
+ * Support for UrlFields and ImageFields in admin (can be override to simple char fields)
- * Support for django-storages for S3 (and possibly other backends) storage, directly from admin
+ * Support for django-storages for S3 storage(and possibly other backends, but not tested), directly from admin
  * Easily extendible as far as it's all about simple django models and fields
  * Out-of-the-box models for OpenGraph Facebook and Twitter tags
  * Includes Selenium tests for proper HTML generation